2018 Orchestra Musicians

 Adam Smyla, Principal

 San Francisco Symphony

-Adam Smyla first received recognition when, at the age of seventeen, he won the first prize at the National Viola Competition, in his native Poland.
+Adam Smyla first received recognition at the age of 17, winning the first prize at the National Viola Competition in his native Poland.
 Within six months, he became the youngest member of the Polish National Radio and Television Orchestra and was invited to join the Penderecki String Quartet.
-As a member of the Penderecki Quartet, Adam toured throughout the world for nearly a decade, averaging from fifty to eighty concerts a year, with major performances in London, Paris, Berlin, Rome and New York, among other cities.
+As a member of the quartet, he toured throughout the world for nearly a decade with major performances in cities such as London, Paris, Berlin, Rome, and New York.

-Participation in the Oregon Bach Festival, the San Antonio Festival in Texas, the Peninsula Music Festival in Wisconsin, the Rome Festival in Italy and the Midem-Classique Festival in France gained him international recognition.
-He has also made numerous recordings for radio and television broadcasts throughout the United States, Canada, Europe and South America.
+Mr. Smyla has participated in numerous music festivals, including the Rome Festival in Italy and the Midem-Classique Festival in France, and has made numerous recordings for radio and television broadcasts throughout the world.

-Since 2000, Adam Smyla has been a member of the San Francisco Symphony and held the position of Associate Principal Violist from 2006-2009.
-He is the viola coach of the San Francisco Youth Symphony Orchestra as well as a faculty member at the San Francisco Conservatory of Music.
-Adam appears frequently in chamber music concerts throughout the Bay Area, often in collaboration with his wife, pianist Edna Koren.
+Since 2000, Mr. Smyla has been a member of the San Francisco Symphony and held the position of Associate Principal Violist from 2006-2009.
+He is the viola coach of the San Francisco Youth Symphony Orchestra and a faculty member at the San Francisco Conservatory of Music.
+He appears frequently in chamber music concerts throughout the Bay Area, often in collaboration with his wife, pianist Edna Koren.

 Joen Vasquez, Assistant Principal